-Evangeline Parish Police Jury is a public housing agency in Ville Platte, Louisiana that participates in the Section 8 Housing Choice Voucher program.
+Evangeline Parish Police Jury is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV) program.

 More information about Evangeline Parish Police Jury can be found on its website at http://www.evangelineparishpolicejury.com/section_8.aspx.